florian-beetz/bachelor-thesis/thesis.md

 Many libraries rely on running unit tests and over 28.000 artifacts on the Maven Central repository^[[https://mvnrepository.com/artifact/org.slf4j/slf4j-api](https://mvnrepository.com/artifact/org.slf4j/slf4j-api)] use SLF4J.

+**To Do: IDEs, Gradle has no BOM**

+# Future Work

+In the process of migrating JabRef multiple code contributions were provided to various open source projects including JabRef itself.
+While a functional version of JabRef could be produced, some parts of the application had to be disabled due to some external libraries not providing updates, that are compatible with Java 9.
+Due to those issues, the version is not yet released in binary form.

+For the future the primary goal should be to get this version released.
+It is unclear, if the maintainers of those libraries will provide an update in the future, but the parts disabled in JabRef will have to be reenabled before a Java 9 compatible version can be officially released.
+If the maintainers stay unresponsive, libraries providing similar functionality and being compatible with Java 9 should be adopted.
+This will require future effort, as it is likely that the ++API of such libraries will differ.
+In the case that no alternatives are available, the maintenance of the libraries could be taken over, but this would have exceeded the scope of this thesis.

+In addition to the compatible version with Java 9, the application was modularized with +JPMS.
+The current modularization resembles the basic components of the high-level architecture (see [@sec:jabref]).

+In a future version the modularization could be done much more fine-grained.
+Especially features of JabRef such as the fetchers, that can fetch bibliography entries form various sources, could be implemented using +JPMS services.
+But also features outside of JabRef's core functionality, that are not necessarily required and are not used by every user, such as synchronizing bibliography databases with +SQL (Structured Query Language) databases or automatically generating bibliographies and citations in third-party applications, could be extracted to additional modules.
+The services of those modules could be loaded as available, so that they are not required to run JabRef.
+This would change the architecture of JabRef to a more service oriented architecture (+SOA).
+Also this would reduce maintenance effort of JabRef, as the size of the core code base would shrink, and such extensions could be maintained separately.

 # Conclusion {#sec:conclusion}